martinkearn/Content/Blogs/Integration testing Logic Apps.md

 ## A simple weather Logic App

-I did not want this sample to be about the Logic App, so I've deliberately chosen a very simple logic app which is HTTP triggered, expecting the following `POST` payload:
+I did not want this sample to be about how to build Logic Apps, so I've deliberately chosen a very simple Logic App which is HTTP triggered and expects the following `POST` payload:

 ```json
 {